RoshaniPawar16/AAI/README.md

 TASK 3

 Music-Mate : Smart Recommendations
 Music-Mate is a music recommendation platform that combines content-based and collaborative filtering techniques to recommend songs to users based on their preferences.
-The app uses a dataset of songs and user play counts to suggest songs that a user might like.
+The app uses a dataset of songs and user play counts to suggest songs that a user might like.Approach to the problem is same as earlier

 Features
 User-based recommendations: Suggests songs based on songs the user has already liked.